axl72/Hercules/README.md

 # Hercules
-Hercules is a powerful and simple script to download any video of YouTube.
+Hercules is a powerful program to download videos from Youtube, Instagram, Facebook and Twitter in many formats like .mp3, .mp4, .mkv, etc.